-No is the short answer.
-Semi-permanent dyes are designed not to damage hair, as they don't contain hydrogen peroxide and they only change the surface of your hair, not inside the cortex of the strands.
+No, is the short answer.
+Semi-permanent dyes are designed not to damage hair, as they don't contain hydrogen peroxide.
+They only change the surface of your hair, not inside the cortex of the strands.

 Does semi-permanent hair dye wash out?

 Yes.
 Semi-permanent dyes are designed to wash out, leaving your hair the same colour it was before you dyed it.

 Some dyes last longer than others and can go anywhere between one and 30 washes without losing colour.

 Tracey says semi-permanent hair dyes are super easy to use, and they do indeed wash out. "

 They are generally easy to apply," she says.
 "Simply massage through on clean towel-dried hair and leave for the recommended time, which is generally up to around 20 minutes.
 These colours do not penetrate the hair completely but just coat the surface layers and therefore last around 3 - 10 washes depending on the colour chosen."

 However, if you have ultra-light or porous natural hair, some dyes can take longer to wash out or even change the colour of your hair more permanently.
 This can be the case with red shades or black hair dyes.